MiloszKrajewski/dotnetcambridge-dither/FsReveal/slides/index.md

 ---

-in C# it get's messy when variable is of some complex type:
+in C# it gets messy when variable is of some complex type:

     [lang=cs]
     IEnumerable<IGrouping<int, Tuple<string, IEnumerable<double>>> result;